How Much Do Artists Actually Make From Streaming Services?

 The second type of royalty that streaming services use are public performance royalties, which are the fees that artists and their publishers receive every time their music is played in a public setting.
 This could be anything from the background music in a grocery store to a digital jukebox in a bar.

 Public performance royalties are dealt with by performing rights organizations, or PROs, which collect license fees from establishments that use copyrighted music.
 PROs then pay songwriters and the publishers of those songs.
-The size of the royalties is arranged between the streaming platform and the PRO, usually no more than 7 percent of the platform’s total revenue.
+The size of the royalties is arranged between the streaming platform and the PRO, and it can vary.

 Finally, there is the simple payout to the owners of a recording.
 This is the complete amount of money, containing all types of royalties associated with a song or songs, that will be disbursed among musicians, songwriters, producers, and everyone who is involved in the production and performance of the song (or songs).